Wedding Proposal Hidden In Spider-Man Becomes World’s Saddest Easter Egg

 It’s a natural part of life for romantic relationships to begin and end.
 Not even Spider-Man can alter the pathways of the human heart, and I hope that both Schultz and his former girlfriend go on to lead happy lives enjoying various superhero video games.

-Schultz does appear to have a slight sense of humor about the whole thing, though, since he says that “this might go down in history as the saddest easter egg” while making a this face:
+Schultz does appear to have a slight sense of humor about the whole thing, though, since he says that “this might go down in history as the saddest easter egg.”

 Kotaku reached out to Insomniac Games for this story but did not hear back before publication.

-Note: Update - 5:12 PM: The idea that she left him for his brother is actually in dispute.
-In a message to Kotaku, Maddie said that the new relationship with his brother began after the break-up.